FreakC-Foundation/FreakC/README.md

 There are still more!
 [Get started now!](https://github.com/FreakC-Foundation/FreakC/blob/master/TUTORIAL.md)

+### Stuffs you would expect from a scripting language
+* Multi-paradigm (procedural, object-oriented,...).
+* General purpose.
+* Dynamically typed.
+* Short, simple, packed with utility functions to help coding easy.

 ### Should you use FreakC?
 * As a Batch developer: Sure, but be aware that this project is still in BETA, and hasn't reached 1.0.
 * As a open-source developer: You can 100% use my code for your project, but please follow the conditions from GPLv3 License, and at least credit me in the README.